Module Os.Name

 Warning.
 Minor versions of the library may add new family enumerants or attach a family to an identifier previously classified as Other (moving between families should not happen, except to fix the odd bug).
 As such:

 • Pattern matching on Other "…" constants is not recommended.
-If you need to select such an identifier start by pattern matching on id before dropping to pattern matching on this type.
+If you need to select such an identifier spattern match on id.

 • Unless you want your code to be informed by the introduction of a new family, end your pattern match with a catch all branch _ rather than Other _.